gillislab/MetaNeighbor-BICCN/metaneighbor_vignette.md

 ![Heatmap interpretation \label{fig_heatmap}](metaneighbor_vignette_files/mn_heatmap_explanation.png)

-The heatmap (Fig. \ref{fig_heatmap}) shows the results of MetaNeighbor tests for human, marmoset and mouse GABAergic subclasses from the BICCN Non-Human Primate working group.
+The heatmap above shows the results of MetaNeighbor tests for human, marmoset and mouse GABAergic subclasses from the BICCN Non-Human Primate working group.
 Dark red 3x3 blocks along the diagonal indicate high similarity among the three datasets.
 We discuss how to interpret this figure in more detail in the following.

 MetaNeighbor measures the similarity between groups of cells based on gene expression patterns.
 It is formalized as a supervised learning task by treating one group of cells as a training set, and reporting test performance for other cell groups as the area under the receiver operating characteristic curve (AUROC).
 In the heatmap, each column shows the performance for a single training group across three test datasets.
 Colors indicate the train-test performance, where red is high, yellow is random, and blue is low.
 AUROCs are computed between the two closest neighbors in the test dataset, where the closer neighbor will have the higher score.
 All others are test groups shown in gray (NA).
 Thus, each column contains 6 non-NA values.